-In its second-quarter earnings result released last week, Albemarle revealed that it has put off the second phase of its Kemerton lithium processing facility in Western Australia due to a labour shortage in the region.
+In its second-quarter earnings report, Albemarle revealed that it has put off the second phase of its Kemerton lithium processing facility in Western Australia due to a labour shortage in the region.

-The move in work schedule for the second stage has delayed it be three months.
+The move in work schedule for the second stage has delayed it three months.

 The miner said that both Kemerton I and II are projected to achieve commercial production next year following commissioning, to be about six months long, and a qualification period.